 Another Old Town, but this one’s in the heart of Stockholm, and promises an authentic Swedish Christmas feel.
 The most famous, and most traditional market, Gamla Stan’s the first choice to turn up the festive spirit.

-The Christmas market in Gamla Stan (Old Town) has been a favourite haunt for locals since its first appearance in 1915.
+The Christmas market in Gamla Stan (Old Town) has been a favorite haunt for locals since its first appearance in 1915.
 Among Swedish Christmas sweets, other delicacies on offer include smoked sausages and reindeer meat.
 Better you don’t think about Rudolph here!

 An absolute Swedish Christmas market experience must is warming up with a glass of Glögg.
 It’s the Swedish version of mulled wine, bursting with fragrance and spices.
 Quaint red wooden huts sell traditional Swedish products, along with gingerbread and cheeses.
-If you’re interested in visiting, be sure to check the website for the most up-to-date information.

 Valkenburg Market, Netherlands